 - With exposure to UV light

-Custom Removable Labels
+Custom Labels You Can Remove

-We work with you one-on-one throughout the label design process to be sure your removable labels will stick when they should, come away cleanly when it’s time to remove them, and remain legible throughout the entire process.
+We work with you one-on-one throughout the label design process to be sure your removable labels will stick when they should, come away cleanly when it’s time to remove them and remain legible throughout the entire process.

 I just wanted to say thank you for all of your help in getting the labels we needed and in such a short amount of time.
 Your company was able to help us where your competition had failed miserably!
 We will definitely be coming to you for any other label requirements we run into.